linc-lion/LINC-detector/README.md

 The code for creating the dataset for training the body parts checkpoint is [here](https://github.com/tryolabs/LINC/blob/master/datasets/create_all_but_ws_and_fb_dataset.py) and contains the mapping between label number and index for each class.
 On the whiskers checkpoint label index 1 corresponds to whisker spot, and 0 to background.

 ### Notebooks
 There are several jupyter notebooks in the `notebooks/` directory which are useful for data exploration, and model evaluation results exploration.
+There is also a demo notebook for running an inference step chaining both models.